 The Murray and Murrumbidgee Rivers provide water to major food producing areas, including the Murrumbidgee Irrigation Area and Coleambally Irrigation Area.
-These irrigation areas provide over onequarter of all the fruit and vegetable production in New South Wales and are also one of Australia's largest exporters of bulk wines.465 Alongside irrigation, the Murray and Murrumbidgee Rivers is also used to supply a large portion of water for both domestic and industrial use in the region - including fast-growing areas such as Wagga Wagga.466 Other sources of the Riverina's water supply include regional bores.467 To meet competing demands, there is a need to develop and maintain critical water infrastructure to meet current and projected demand.
+These irrigation areas provide over one-quarter of all the fruit and vegetable production in New South Wales and are also one of Australia's largest exporters of bulk wines.
+521 Alongside irrigation, the Murray and Murrumbidgee Rivers is also used to supply a large portion of water for both domestic and industrial use in the region - including fast-growing areas such as Wagga Wagga.
+522 Other sources of the Riverina's water supply include regional bores.
+523 To meet competing demands, there is a need to develop and maintain critical water infrastructure to meet current and projected demand.

-The region experiences considerable rainfall variability, and this variability is reflected in future projections, alongside projected higher temperatures.468 Water infrastructure assets which incorporate climate resilience into their design, delivery and maintenance will help to ensure the future viability of industry and enable sustainable population growth.
+The Riverina region is projected to experience considerable rainfall variability and increased temperatures.
+524 Water infrastructure assets which incorporate climate resilience into their design, delivery and maintenance will help to ensure the future viability of industry and enable sustainable population growth.

-The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.469 The Riverina RDA region includes RWS regions of Murrumbidgee and Lachlan.
+The NSW Department of Planning and Environment is preparing regional water strategies (RWS) across the state to identify current and future water related challenges and opportunities in each region (including challenges from a changing climate) and potential solutions to address these.
+The RDA Riverina region includes RWS regions of Murrumbidgee and Lachlan.

-Agriculture and manufacturing are major economic drivers for the region.^{470, 471}These waterintensive industries will need future ready infrastructure to enable growth.
+Agriculture and manufacturing are major economic drivers for the region.
+526. These water-intensive industries will need future ready infrastructure to enable growth.

-Riverina Water notes there is high demand for water from commercial, industrial, and rural customers in the region.472
+Riverina Water notes there is high demand for water from commercial, industrial, and rural customers in the region.527

-By 2030, rainfall is expected to decrease in spring and increase in autumn, in addition to a higher frequency of hot days,473 which are likely to have considerable impacts on bushfire danger.
-474
+By 2030, rainfall is expected to decrease in spring and increase in autumn, in addition to a higher frequency of hot days,528 which are likely to have considerable impacts on bushfire danger.529

-- Rainfall changes are also associated with changes in the extremes, such as floods and droughts, as well as secondary impacts such as water quality and soil erosion that occur as a result of changes to rainfall intensity.475 - There are likely to be significant challenges in maintaining water security, particularly from the Murray Darling Basin.476 - The NSW Water Strategy notes that local water utilities across the state face challenging conditions, particularly where there is variability in the geographic coverage and population trends in the areas covered by local water utilities.477
+- Rainfall changes are also associated with changes in the extremes, such as floods and droughts, as well as secondary impacts such as water quality and soil erosion that occur as a result of changes to rainfall intensity.530 - There are likely to be significant challenges in maintaining water security, particularly from the Murray Darling Basin.531 - The NSW Water Strategy notes that local water utilities across the state face challenging conditions, particularly where there is variability in the geographic coverage and population trends in the areas covered by local water utilities.532